Nino Tempo & April Stevens: "Deep Purple"

 The record had been preceded in 1962 by a single in a similar style, "Sweet and Lovely," and was followed by a series of singles of more oldies similarly arranged, including "Whispering", "Stardust", and "Tea for Two".

 Later career

 Music journalist Richie Unterberger has described the later disc All Strung Out as Nino Tempo & April Stevens' "greatest triumph", declaring it "one of the greatest Phil Spector-inspired productions of all time".
 For years following their charting singles, the duo continued recording, but failed to achieve continued sales success.

-However, in March 1973 the duo scored a number 5 hit in the Netherlands with "Love Story" on A&M Records, two years after Andy Williams took that same song to number 13 in the Dutch Top 40.
+However, in February 1973 the duo scored a number 5 hit in the Netherlands with "Love Story" on A&M Records, two years after Andy Williams took that same song to number 13 in what was then the Veronica Top 40.